 |Total Sugars 1g|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Looking for the perfect bread to serve with your soup or pasta?
 Make this braided white bread to serve at intimate dinner settings and at family gatherings.

 In a large bowl, mix together the room temperature water and the yeast.
 Add the butter, sugar, and salt.
 Stir.
 Add 3 cups of the bread flour and mix it well.
 Add in enough remaining bread flour to make a dough that follows the spoon around the bowl.

 Turn dough out onto a lightly floured surface and knead it for 10 minutes, adding more flour as needed until the dough is firm and smooth to the touch.
 Place the dough in a medium greased bowl.
 Turn dough over in the bowl so that the top is also lightly greased.
-Cover with a clean cloth or plastic wrap and let it rise in a warm, draft-free place for one hour.
+Cover with a clean cloth or plastic wrap and let it rise in a warm, draft-free place for 1 hour.

 Punch down dough.
-Turn the dough out onto a lightly floured board or surface and knead out the bubbles for about five minutes.
+Turn the dough out onto a lightly floured board or surface and knead out the bubbles for about 5 minutes.
 Divide the dough into 6 equal pieces.
 Set 3 pieces aside.
-Roll out the remaining 3 pieces of dough between your hands, making 3 strips, about 12-inches long.
+Roll out the remaining 3 pieces of dough between your hands, making 3 strips, about 12 inches long.
 Line strips side-by-side on floured board.